There are 216 owl species and Karen Kent, an incredibly gifted artist, has painted 35 species of owls (and counting) in a remarkably realistic manner.

 “The universe speaks, and I listen.”

-And now every owl she paints in tribute is done under the watchful eye of the painting of the Barred Owl that started her on this rewarding journey.
+Now every owl she paints in tribute is done under the watchful eye of the Barn Owl that inspires her on this rewarding journey.

 Next Art Series

-The commissions keep rolling in for Kent, and she hopes to begin a series on a new topic someday soon.
+The commissions keep rolling in and she hopes to begin a series on a new topic someday soon.

-After taking a trip to Africa in October, Kent found her new muse.
+After taking a trip to Africa, Karen says she’s found her new muse.

 “I was going to do a whole elephant series, and I still am, but I’m still getting calls for these owls,” she says.
 “I have a pile of stuff that I should be doing, but I’d much rather be painting.
 Everything I do is about creating.”